luxfi/docs/docs/reference/standards/guides/x-chain-migration.md

 ## Deprecated API Calls

-This long-term deprecation effort will better align usage of LuxGo with its purpose, to be a minimal and efficient runtime that supports only what is required to validate the Primary Network and Subnets.
+This long-term deprecation effort will better align usage of Luxd with its purpose, to be a minimal and efficient runtime that supports only what is required to validate the Primary Network and Subnets.
 Integrators should make plans to migrate to tools and services that are better optimized for serving queries over Lux Network state and avoid keeping any keys on the node